Patient's Query

 Hi doctor,

 My father is 59 years old.
-Eight years back he had heart attack and the next year he underwent CABG.
-Presently, he is feeling uncomfortable and got an angiogram and cardiac PET/CT imaging done.
-It stated that he has severe LV dysfunction of more than 30 percentage.
-He also has severe cough.
-Along with these tests he got a chest x-ray and blood test too.
-Now, doctor has suggested to undergo ICD and lifetime medication.
+Eight years back, he had a heart attack, and the next year he underwent CABG.
+Presently, he is feeling uncomfortable and got an angiogram and cardiac PET or CT imaging done.
+It stated that he has severe LV dysfunction of more than 30 percent.
+He also has a severe cough.
+Along with these tests, he also got a chest x-ray and a blood test.
+Now, the doctor has suggested that they undergo ICD and lifetime medication.
 Please suggest an alternative to improve his heart condition.
-Thank you.

 Hi,